-The first Wolf Sable Champion was Mrs Barnett’s “Ruffle.
+The first wolf sable Pom champion was Mrs Barnett’s “Ruffle.
 Ruffle was later bought by Mrs F. Smyth and exported to America.

 Mrs Nicholas was an early breeder and exhibitor.
 Mrs Nicholas was one of the first to own a large kennel of wolf sable Pomeranians.
 Wolf sables owned by Mrs Nicholas include the big winning Poms, Champion Shelton Sable Mite and Champion The Sable Mite.

 A stunning orange sable shaded dog was to come on the scene, who took the Pomeranian world by storm, Champion Dragon Fly.
 Champion Dragon Fly was bred to most of the wolf sables in an attempt to introduce warmth to the coats.
 The craze of oranges had began, which saw most of the other colors take a backseat to the oranges and orange sables.

-An early American winning Wolf Sable was Perrywinkle Smo Kee bred and owned by Perrywinkle Kennels.
+An early American winning wolf sable dog was Perrywinkle Smo Kee bred and owned by Perrywinkle Kennels.

 Pictured above: Top photo Wolf Sable Pomeranian Puppy and below Wolf Sable Pomeranian Adult.

 Copyright Pomeranian.Org.
 All Rights Reserved.